UN-OCHA/vrt/README.md

 Remember to add the HTTP auth credentials for relevant sites:
 `TEST_URI=https://user:pw@feature.commondesign-unocha-org.ahconu.org`

+## Running via updates scripts.

+This has been adapted to run using the scripts in https://github.com/UN-OCHA/drupal-updates.
+Those scripts may need some small tweaks to work with MacOS and Windows.

 ## Set up

 - An example file for ENV variables `example.env` - Copy and rename to `.env`.